Brewers edge Tigers 3-2 in 10 innings for 5th straight win

 TRAINER’S ROOM

 Tigers: C Grayson Greiner was called back from his rehabilitation assignment after experiencing soreness.
 Greiner has been on the injured list since May 12 with a left hamstring strain.
-“It’s not a significant step back, but it is a step back that will delay his process,” Tigers manager A.J.
-Hinch said.
+“It’s not a significant step back, but it is a step back that will delay his process,” Hinch said.

 Brewers: CF Lorenzo Cain left the game with right hamstring discomfort after making a catch in the seventh.
+Manager Craig Counsell said Cain is heading to the injured list.
 The series of changes the Brewers made as a result included 1B Keston Hiura moving to left and making his first career outfield appearance. … Utilityman Tim Lopes and RHP Bobby Wahl were reinstated from the 60-day injured list and optioned to Triple-A Nashville.
 Both were dealing with right oblique injuries.

 TIGERS’ MOVE